s4mothy/Coding-Projects/Bug0 Pathfinding Algorithm/README.md

 ## HOW TO RUN

-To run the bug-0 path-finding algorithm, first add the contents of the project zip directory to the src directory of your catkin workspace.
+To run the bug-0 path-finding algorithm, first add the contents of the project directory to the src directory of your catkin workspace.

 This will include:
 ```